HLVM04/Tesla-Beat-Saber-Light-Show-Converter/README.md

 ### What it doesn't do (yet...)
 - It doesn't output a ready-to-use fseq file.
 You'll have to load up the xsq file in xLights and compile it to an fseq file
 - It doesn't check for any limit violations.
 This means you'll most likely have to trim the light show in xLights to stay within limits
+- It doesn't support beat maps that requires mods (Such as Mapping Extensions, Noodle Extensions, etc.)

 Check out the side by side comparison video: